animator/learn-python/README.md

 It is also a good practice (although not compulsory) to follow the following procedure while naming identifiers:

 - Identifiers should be named carefully with an emphasis on clarity and readability.
-For example, in a program that calculates the area of a rectangle, a good choice for identifier names are - `length`, `breadth` and `area`.
+For example, in a program that calculates the area of a rectangle, a good choice for identifier names are - `length`, `breadth`, and `area`.
-- Class names should start with uppercase character.
+- Class names should start with an uppercase character.
 - Identifiers starting with an underscore have special meaning in a program.
-- Variable, function and method names should be in lowercase characters, with underscores separating multiple words like `area_of_square`, `area_of_triangle`, etc.
+- Variable, function, and method names should be in lowercase characters, with underscores separating multiple words like `area_of_square`, `area_of_triangle`, etc.

 ## Tokens: Literals